Yupeek/maiev/INSTALL.rst

-Maiev use a micro-service architecture to manage other micro-services. this lead to exploding it to many docker images that will comunicate via rabbitmq.
+Maiev use a micro-service architecture to manage other micro-services. this lead to exploding it to many docker images that will communicate via rabbitmq. this micro-service pattern lead to many way to deploy it, and so the folowing setup is just a small example of a working setup.

 the minimal setup must be reached to make it possible to deploy other part. this minimal setup is: